 lod-tools configure -e your_login_email_here -p your_login_password_here

-Additionally, you will also need to install Docker to be able to upload your own Programs.
+If you want to upload your own Programs, you will also need to install Docker.
 You can do this here.

 If you want to verify that both lod-tools and Docker are installed correctly, create a new folder and run the following commands in it: